atoft/atoft.github.io/_posts/2020-03-22-implementing-3d-collision-resolution.md

 It turns out that from the separating axis test, we can use the axis we tested which had the **smallest** overlap, and its overlap distance will be the distance we need to move the objects to resolve the collision.
-Keeping track of the smallest overlap distance, and corresponding axis, while running the tests means you will have this information available at the end.
+Keeping track of the smallest overlap distance, and corresponding axis, while running the tests means we will have this information available at the end.

 There are a few details to take care of.
-For example, you need to establish a convention for which direction your chosen axis is pointing (such as towards the first shape of the pair).
-You might need to flip the chosen axis to match your convention, otherwise you'll send your shapes flying off in opposite directions in certain edge cases.
-Some of your tests will also need special cases.
-For example, when one of the shapes is a triangle, you need a special case for calculating the overlap distance in the direction of the triangle's normal (because the triangle has a thickness of zero in this direction).
+For example, we need to establish a convention for which direction our chosen axis is pointing (such as towards the first shape of the pair).
+We might need to flip the chosen axis to match our convention, otherwise we'll send our shapes flying off in opposite directions in certain edge cases.
+Some of our tests also need special cases.
+For example, when one of the shapes is a triangle, we need a special case for calculating the overlap distance in the direction of the triangle's normal (because the triangle has a thickness of zero in this direction).

+We also need to think about what happens when a shape is involved in multiple collisions.
+Resolving one of the collisions can make another collision worse, and the order of resolution matters.
+In the case where I am resolving collisions with a terrain made of many triangles, I am choosing to only resolve the collision with the greatest overlap.

 # Implementing detection and resolution
 Writing these tests in code is very error-prone, and small bugs cause wildly incorrect results and are hard to